Adamm00/IPSet_ASUS/README.md

 ### Malware Lists

 A Skynet filter list contains one HTTP or HTTPS threat-feed URL per line.
+It supplies the initial selection or replaces it when explicitly imported.
+Normal updates use the saved selection, so added, removed and disabled sources remain as configured.
+Existing source details and exclusions are carried into the saved selection; when no source details exist, the configured custom or default filter list is imported on the first malware update.

-Skynet resolves the complete source list before exclusions, refreshes required whitelists, conditionally downloads enabled feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
+Skynet refreshes required whitelists, conditionally downloads enabled feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
+CIDRs are normalized to their network address, `/32` entries become individual IPs, and source counts include only unique usable entries.
+Ranges overlapping private or reserved space are excluded.
 Cached files are bound to their complete source URL so changed URLs cannot inherit stale content with the same filename.
+Source names remain stable when other sources are removed.

-Each source is reported as `current`, `cached`, `failed`, or `excluded`.
+Each source is reported as `current`, `cached`, `failed`, or `excluded`; `pending` means no matching check is available yet.
 A validated cache may be used when its source cannot be refreshed.
 If any enabled source has no valid matching cache, the update fails and the complete existing blacklist and saved source selection are retained.

-- `firewall banmalware` - Refresh the malware blacklist using the configured filter list.
+- `firewall banmalware` - Refresh the malware blacklist using the saved sources.
-- `firewall banmalware https://example.com/filter.list` - Save the supplied filter-list URL as the primary source and refresh the malware blacklist.
+- `firewall banmalware https://example.com/filter.list` - Replace the saved selection with the supplied filter-list template and refresh the malware blacklist.
-- `firewall banmalware reset` - Restore the default Skynet filter-list URL and refresh the malware blacklist.
+- `firewall banmalware reset` - Replace the saved selection with Skynet's default filter list and refresh the malware blacklist.
+- `firewall banmalware add https://example.com/addresses.ipset` - Add a feed URL to the saved selection and refresh the blacklist.
+Multiple URLs may be supplied as separate arguments.
+- `firewall banmalware remove list1.ipset list2.ipset` - Remove the named sources and rebuild the blacklist without them.
 - `firewall banmalware status` - Display the update schedule, filter list, last update, and source-state totals.
 - `firewall banmalware sources` - Display every source, its usable entry count, state, last successful check, content-change time, and URL.
-- `firewall banmalware exclude list1.ipset list2.ipset` - Exclude filter-list URLs with the supplied filenames, then refresh the malware blacklist.
+- `firewall banmalware exclude list1.ipset list2.ipset` - Replace the disabled-source selection with the supplied filenames, then refresh the malware blacklist.
+Other sources are enabled.
 - `firewall banmalware include list1.ipset list2.ipset` - Re-enable one or more excluded source filenames, then refresh the malware blacklist.
 - `firewall banmalware exclude reset` - Clear the excluded filenames and refresh the malware blacklist.